YoussefElshemi/RulesEvaluator/README.md

 # RulesEvaluator

 ## Overview

 RulesEvaluator is a .NET package designed to provide a flexible and expressive way to evaluate sets of rules on custom data models.
 It enables you to define complex rule sets using a JSON-based syntax and then evaluate those rules against instances of your custom classes.

-## Overview

-RulesEvaluator is a .NET package designed to provide a flexible and expressive way to evaluate sets of rules on custom data models.
-It enables you to define complex rule sets using a JSON-based syntax and then evaluate those rules against instances of your custom classes.